Louis XIIi and Versailles1607 - 1638

 The 19th century

 The court left Versailles in October 1789 for Paris.
 It would never return.
-The Palace miraculously escaped destruction, and several projects were put forward for its future use.
-One suggestion in 1797 was for a special museum of the French School.
 Well aware of the Palace’s image, Napoleon chose not to settle here, but opted instead for Trianon, which was more modest.
 Pope Pius VII visited it in 1805, but it was not until the accession to the throne of Louis-Philippe as “King of the French” in 1830 that Versailles was really brought back to life.
 Like the members of his family – the Orléans – the new sovereign of the July Monarchy was keenly interested in history.
 By deciding in 1833 to create a museum “dedicated to all the glories of France”, the monarch sought to reforge a bond among the French people, from the legitimist monarchists to the revolutionaries, and from the supporters of Napoleon to the liberals.
 Opening in 1837, the museum celebrated glorious events in the history of France from the Middle Ages to the start of the July Monarchy.

 The king of the French wanted to be a reconciler; the major works he undertook in the Palace did away with former court spaces, but saved the building itself.
 The refurbishment continued after his departure, and Napoleon III went on to use the Palace as a venue for celebrations and to represent his power.
 Here he received Queen Victoria for a sumptuous stay in 1855.
 The Palace had become an archetypal seat of power and continued to host the most important events in the history of France, such as the declaration of the German Empire, signed in 1871 following France's defeat at war by the Prussians.
 The Palace took a long time to recover...
 Similarly, the Third Republic was born in Versailles, as the Parliament took refuge here after the Commune.
 Between 1873 and 1954 fifteen presidential elections were voted on by Parliament meeting in Versailles.
 The arrival of a young curatorial assistant in 1887, and his subsequent appointment as curator in 1892, enabled the Palace to showcase its former role as royal residence.
 Pierre de Nolhac began to restore Versailles’ character as a royal residence and to reorganise the collections of Louis-Philippe’s museum.
 During the horrors of the First World War, Versailles suffered anew.